floitsch/dart-irc-codelab/codelab.md

 Step 2 - Connect to the server
 ------

 In this step, we connect to an IRC server.
-Our client will be really dump and only support a tiny subset of IRC commands.
+Our client will be really dumb and only support a tiny subset of IRC commands.
 The complete spec is in [RFC 2812](https://tools.ietf.org/html/rfc2812); a summary can be found [here](http://blog.initprogram.com/2010/10/14/a-quick-basic-primer-on-the-irc-protocol/).

 Let's start with connecting a socket to the server.
-If possible connect to a local server first before you connect to a public external server.
+If possible connect to a local server first, before you connect to a public external server.

 [Sockets](https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart:io.Socket)
 are part of the IO-library.
 As such, we have to import them first.
 Add the